IAmContent/public/public-java/iamcontent-io/README.md

 # iamcontent-io.jar
-## Publicly available I/O library from Greg Elderfield.
+## A publicly available I/O library from Greg Elderfield.

 This jar contains two main packages of interest: